ZcashFoundation/Elections/2018-Q2/General-Measures/embrace_simple_asics.md

-# Ballot Proposal: Embracing Simple PoW and ASICs, A Long-Term Plan to Decentralize Mining
+# Ballot Proposal: Embracing Simple PoW and ASICs
+## A Long-Term Plan to Decentralize Mining

 Proposed ballot entry, and convenient TL;DR: